 4. List Credentials and Education

 Once you’ve introduced yourself and your specialty — and appealed to the emotions with a bit of passion-sharing — it’s time to list out those credentials.
-Before a client books your services, they want to know if you’re qualified to give them that chemical peel or laser treatment.
+Before a client books your services, they want to know if you’re qualified to give them that chemical peel, laser treatment, or eyelash perm.
 As you figure out the best way for how to write an esthetician bio, list out all your credentials and education.

 Whether you attended the Aveda Institute, snagged an esthetician certificate from your local community college, or graduated medical school as a dermatologist, credentials, and education go a long way in building credibility.